 Gene News Carrier Durham

-Tribal Council meetings are held the last Saturday of the month at 9:00 A.M. in the White Sage Longhouse, except June, July, September, November, and December; October's meeting is usually in Walhalla.
+Tribal Council meetings are usually held the last Saturday of the month (check Calendar) at 10:00 A.M. in the White Sage Longhouse, except June, July, September, November, and December.
 According to our By-Laws and Constitution, the Chief and Tribal Council Chairperson may call for another council meeting other than those designated.

 Our Elders' Council